behzadasd/Precipitation-Data-GHCN-station-observations/README.md

 Analysis of GHCN (www.ncdc.noaa.gov/ghcn-daily-description/) station observation data of daily precipitation to calculate trends in Mean and Extreme precipitation over the period of 1951-2010, and their response to global warming.

 Download GHCN-daily data from ( ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/ ) and place the content of ghcn_all.tar.zar in the “ghcn_all” directory.
-Also replace the ghcnd-stations.txt file with the new one downloaded from the link above
+Also replace the ghcnd-stations.txt file with the new one downloaded from the link above.

 Code for reading data: GHCH_Data_Initialization.m